California firefighters gain against Yosemite wildfire - KESQ

 YOSEMITE NATIONAL PARK, Calif.
 (AP) — California firefighters gained ground Monday in the battle against a wildfire that poses a threat to a grove of giant sequoias and a small community in Yosemite National Park.

-The Washburn Fire on the western flank of the Sierra Nevada had scorched about 3.6 square miles (9.3 square kilometers) but was 25% contained as of early afternoon, according to an incident update.
+The Washburn Fire on the western flank of the Sierra Nevada had scorched about 4.2 square miles (10.9 square kilometers) but was 22% contained as of Monday night, according to an incident update.

 The fire was a threat to more than 500 mature sequoias in the park’s Mariposa Grove and the nearby community of Wawona, which has been evacuated.